oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 Minter Admin: USE_ADMIN_AS_MINTER
 ```

-The resulting FA2 contract will support NFTs, be able to mint new tokens and freeze
+The resulting FA2 contract will support NFTs, be able to mint new tokens, and freeze
 the token collection after minting.
 The contract will have a simple (single) admin
 that can pause and unpause it.
 Only the admin will be able to mint tokens
 and freeze the NFT collection.